lazytram/rise-dash/README.md

 - Follow TypeScript best practices
 - Update documentation as needed
 - Follow the existing code style
+- Add tests for new features

+---

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

+---

 ## 🙏 Acknowledgments